Opioid Use Disorder (OUD)

 If the patient displays persistent, problematic use of non-opioid substances, consideration should be given to refer the patient for intensive psychosocial treatment or consulting with a physician experienced in addiction medicine for the management of these disorders.11

-If treatment is not effective or patient is not able to tolerate buprenorphine-naloxone, try consulting experts and specialists through OTN eConsult, MMAP, and Project ECHO for Chronic Pain/Opioid Stewardship to pinpoint the cause, before putting your patient on second-line therapy of methadone.20
+If treatment is not effective or patient is not able to tolerate buprenorphine-naloxone, try consulting experts and specialists through OTN eConsult, Peer Connect Mentorship, and Project ECHO for Chronic Pain/Opioid Stewardship to pinpoint the cause, before putting your patient on second-line therapy of methadone.20

 Tapering off buprenorphine-naloxone